 Progress Synopsis

 Since the summer, we have largely been in the planning stages of the product, producing designs for the electronics and mechanics of the product.
 However, we are now in the manufacturing stage, as PCBs have been ordered, and 3D printing is well underway.
 Thus, we are well on the way to producing a working prototype by the end of the year, our original objective.
 Outreach is also progressing very well, with a couple of sponsors having been obtained, and a number of events organised.
-Additionally, we have many plans for outreach events in the rest of this year, which would allow the CanSat to gain even more exposure.
+Additionally, we have many plans for outreach events in the rest of this year, which would allow the CanSat project to gain even more exposure.

 Outreach